streamich/jskernel/README.md

     unode app.js

-Meanwhile, `unode` will run on node.js replacing already implemented functionality.
+Meanwhile, for time being `unode` will run on node.js patching already implemented functionality.

 Here is a list of modules from node's standard library that need to be implemented: